Azure/azure-sdk-for-js/documentation/writing_tests.md

 New projects inside of this repository can take a safe guess based on how much the tests on average take locally. **Existing projects** should instead follow these steps to **get a reasonable timeout from past test executions**:

-1. Go to our CI pipelines, at: https://dev.azure.com/azure-sdk/internal/_build
+1. Go to our CI pipelines, at: https://dev.azure.com/azure-sdk/internal/_build [🔒][TIPS]
 2. Pick the pipeline of the project you're working on.
 You will end up in a page with a path similar to `/azure-sdk/internal/_build?definitionId=XYZ&_a=summary`.
 3. Click on any previous build.
 The path will look similar to `/azure-sdk/internal/_build/results?buildId=XYZ&view=results`.
 4. Press the tab `Test`.
 You will see something like _Picture One_ below.